Authentic leadership with a heart for service

 Serving people before politics:

 I have a heart for service and helping those in need.
 Over the past 30 years I’ve led dozens of grassroots efforts in Tempe, everything from chairing the East Valley National Charity League to leading the Parent Teacher Organizations at my children’s schools.
 I’ve developed the necessary leadership skills to bring diverse people together around a common cause, organize our efforts and create positive change.
 I care deeply about the people of Tempe, regardless of their background or political party and I am not a career politician with higher political aspirations.
 As your councilmember, my only job and number one priority would be serving the people of Tempe.
 I am a listener, an organizer and a doer.
 I want to elevate a culture of service in Tempe, something that I believe transcends politics.
 This reflects one of my most deeply-held core values: caring about people and supporting them to achieve their best possible quality of life.

 Every budget I have ever managed has remained in the black, whether it’s at my workplace, a nonprofit organization, or my family budget.
 If elected, I promise you I will work to ensure our city operates within a balanced budget.
 I believe we must make fiscal responsibility and good stewardship of our taxpayers’ money a priority.

 Climate change and the environment:

-I believe governments have a reponsibility to act on climate change.
+I believe governments have a responsibility to act on climate change.
 Tempe is headed in a positive direction with our current and future sustainability measures, but there is always more we can do.
-My highest concern is ensuring access to a clean and safe water supply in the future as our rivers, lakes and streams become overdrawn, coupled with ongoing drought and rising temperatures.
+My highest concern is ensuring access to a clean and safe water supply in the future as our rivers, lakes and streams become overdrawn, coupled with ongoing drought and rising temperatures in our desert climate.
 Tempe can have an impact by helping homeowners reduce their water usage through programs like WaterSmart, which I fully support and encourage in my own neighborhood.
 I also support Tempe’s urban forestry plan to help curb heat, provide shade and encourage residents to use alternative transportation such as walking and biking, even when it’s hot outside.

 Growth & development: